Fix ORA-12514 TNS:listener Service Error

 In this post, we will resolve and fix the following Oracle JDBC Thin Driver error.
 ORA-12514, TNS:listener does not currently know of service requested in connect descriptor.

-In this example, we will try to connect to the Oracle database using Oracle JDBC Thin driver.
-We will connect to pluggable database named orclpdb with SCOTT schema.
+In this example, we will try to connect to the Oracle database using the Oracle JDBC Thin driver.
+We will connect to a pluggable database named orclpdb with the SCOTT schema.

 Setup schema steps can be found at: